yusefmosiah/choir-scales/docs/1-pager.md

 ### Key Features

 - **Collaborative Message Ownership and Approval**
   - Users own the messages they submit.
   - Threads are owned collectively by the creators of the messages within them (co-authors).
   - Messages require unanimous approval from co-authors to be published.
-  - Non-co-authors can pay CHOIR tokens to submit a speculative response ("spec"), which can be accepted or denied by co-authors.
+  - Non-co-authors can pay CHOIR tokens to submit a speculative response ("spec"), which can be accepted or denied by co-authors within a 7-day window.

 - **Access Control and Incentivization**
   - Co-authors have read-write access to their threads.
   - Non-co-authors can view AI-generated summaries of threads.
   - Ownership enables access control and distribution of CHOIR token rewards.
   - The ownership model is essential for distributing rewards to message creators and authors of cited sources.

 - **CHOIR Token Mechanics**
   - Tokens are used for staking, rewarding contributions, and aligning incentives.
   - A fixed supply ensures scarcity and value preservation.
   - When a new message is approved, staked tokens go to the thread's token balance.